 On the Web

 There are now several good, professionally-produced video tutorial clips out there that show many of the techniques I described.
-On the plus side, they cover things I didn’t mention like grip and follow-through, but in my opinion they don’t spend enough time going into detail about the building blocks I described above.
+(Obviously these are quite dated at this point) On the plus side, they cover things I didn’t mention like grip and follow-through, but in my opinion they don’t spend enough time going into detail about the building blocks I described above.